vivekfe/scorecardlib/README.md

 You are working in a sports data company, and we would like you to develop a new Live Football ##World Cup Scoreboard library (or frontend application) that shows all the ongoing matches and their ##scores.

+you can install this library using pip which downloads the package from [PyPi](https://pypi.org/project/scorecardlib/).

 ### The scoreboard supports the following operations:

 1. Start a new game, assuming initial score 0 – 0 and adding it the scoreboard.